-Sam Suggs was recently named New Artist of the Month by Musical America, soon after receiving the Gary Karr Prize for 1st place at the 2015 International Society of Bassists Solo Competition, at which he performed many of his own compositions.
+Applauded by The Strad for his “brilliant and compelling programming,” bassist Sam Suggs was named Concert Artists Guild’s New Music/New Places Fellow at the 2016 CAG International Competition, and he received an award for Extraordinary Creativity at the 2017 Bradetich Foundation International Double Bass Competition.
+An omnivorous musician, Sam was named ‘New Artist of the Month’ (October 2015) by Musical America, soon after receiving the Gary Karr Prize for 1st place at the 2015 International Society of Bassists Solo Competition, at which he performed many of his own compositions.
 “What Suggs proceeded to play quite simply boggled the mind.”
 (Oregon Arts Watch).

 Sam Suggs: Bluebirds On Titan

 Penderecki: Duo Concertante (excerpt)

 Michael Laurello: Plead, for solo double bass (excerpt)

 Bottesini Gran Duo Concertante for Violin, Bass and Orchestra